Muskrat: Invasiveness

 In Europe, the muskrat has been included in the list of invasive alien species of Union concern (the European Union list) since August 2, 2017.
 This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the EU.
 Muskrats were introduced to Europe in the early 20th century for fur farming.
+In 1905 five muskrats (2 males and 3 females) were released into a park by House of Colloredo-Mansfeld in Dobříš.
 In many European countries, muskrats have become problematic, damaging flood control systems, crops, and river banks with burrowing activities.
 Their presence is particularly concerning in areas with delicate ecosystems, where they can outcompete or displace native species.
 Several European countries have implemented control measures and eradication programs to manage muskrat populations and mitigate their impact.

 In countries such as Belgium, France, and the Netherlands, the muskrat is considered an invasive pest, as its burrowing damages the dikes and levees on which these low-lying countries depend for protection from flooding.
 In those countries, it is trapped, poisoned, and hunted to attempt to keep the population down.
 Muskrats also eat corn and other farm and garden crops growing near water bodies.